 Save and close the file.
 Restart the apache service for the changes to take effects:

 Step 6.
-Configuring the ports in firewall for Pimcore.
+Configuring the ports in the firewall for Pimcore.

 Modify firewall rules in order to allow access for visitors: